 Cloud backup, also known as online backup or remote backup, is a service to backup main data center storage systems, remote office servers and storage devices, end-user devices such as laptops and tablets, and store the files on a remote server off-site.
 At the same time, the process is operated by your company, a hosting provider or cloud service provider.

-Cloud backup is often the most flexible backup type in the backup market.
-What are the advantages and disadvantages of cloud backup services?
-You may want to get this issue clearly.
+Online backup is often the most flexible backup type in the backup market.
+What are the advantages and disadvantages of cloud backup and restore services?
+You may want to get this issue clear.
 If so, read the following to get clear ideas.

 Scalable: All online backup service provides multiple paid option according to different storage and features, so you can buy extra space if there is not enough space available.

-Easy-to-use: Service provider take care of the management tasks with corresponding backup settings.
+Easy-to-use: The service provider takes care of the management tasks with corresponding backup settings.

 More secure: This type of backup is stored on an off-site location and helps you avoid common backup errors, such as, ransomware, stolen, virus, malware, system failure, disk damaged, etc.